 Can I Pay My Property Taxes Online?

-Yes, property owners in Los Angeles can pay their taxes online through the official Los Angeles County Treasurer and Tax Collector website.
-This service is available year-round for both current and delinquent payments.
+Yes, property owners in Los Angeles can pay their taxes online through the official website of the Los Angeles County Treasurer and Tax Collector.
+This service is available throughout the year for both current and delinquent payments.

 What Is Proposition 13 and How Does It Affect Property Taxes in Los Angeles?